To those who want to be eCommerce leaders: learn from Chinese brands. The future is already here.

 Global shopping trends are following Chinese movements.
 However, there is a considerable gap to fill when it comes to learning from the Chinese.

-Chinese commerce trends
+Chinese mobile-first trends

 There is no doubt that China is a mobile-centric nation.
 It is supported by innovative social eCommerce models (like shopping festivals and digital integration), and trusted digital payment infrastructure.